 “Apple Classical” app

-There are hints about the upcoming "Apple Classical" app that Apple is developing to complement Apple Music, suggesting that the standalone app could launch soon.
-The Music app's code says "Open in Apple Classical" and "Open this in the new classical music app."
-However, the Classical app itself has not been integrated yet.
-As a reminder, Apple acquired classical music streaming service Primephonic in August 2021 and announced that it would develop a new classical experience for Apple Music.
-Apple is planning a new, standalone classical music app that will combine Primephonic's classical music interface and specializations with Apple Music and features like Lossless and Spatial Audio.
+There are hints of the upcoming "Apple Classical" app, which Apple is developing to complement Apple Music, suggesting that the standalone app could launch soon.
+The Music app's code states "Open in Apple Classical" and "Open this in the new classical music app."
+However, the Classical app itself has not yet been integrated.
+As a reminder, Apple acquired the classical music streaming service Primephonic in August 2021 and announced that it would develop a new classical music experience for Apple Music.
+Apple is planning a new, standalone classical music app that will combine Primephonic's classical music interface and specializations with Apple Music, along with features like lossless and spatial audio.

 Universal Control